cubiq/vanilla-docs/docs/theming/smarty/functions/logo.html.md

 {logo}
 ```

 Writes the site logo to the page.
+You can change the site logo from the 'Banner' settings page in the dashboard.

 ### Parameters